30: Frontier Psychiatrist - The Avalanches

 4:16

-the journey I was part of a filmmaking network / society.
-Once we did a thing where we recorded
+I was part of a filmmaking network slash society.

-like a video set where we had a selection of songs and anyone who wanted to do something
+where we had a selection of songs

 4:36

-our own Richard Mitty who created our intro and outro song.
-He created a video for that
+including our own Richard Mitty, who created our intro and ultra song.

-as well.
-Also, whenever I watch this video, I just kind of keep reminding myself of the
+So whenever I watch this video, I just kind of keep on reminding myself of the videos that we watched there

-videos that we watched there because they were kind of the same vibe of electro tunes
+because they were kind of the same vibe of electro tunes and visuals that work with them.

-It's quite interesting and I don't hate it, but I'm not too sure what I think about it
+It's quite interesting and I don't hate it, but I'm not too sure what I think about it.

 5:09

-don't really listen to.
-I couldn't really tell you anything.
-I couldn't even tell you
+And I couldn't really tell you anything.

 5:17

-who is famous in that area, that genre.
-But yeah, initial thoughts.
-I'm not too sure.
+Couldn't even tell you who is famous in that, you know, in that area, that genre.

-I need to let it sit with me.
-I feel a little upset and I don't know why, but maybe that's
+I feel a little upset and I don't know why, but maybe that's the therapy side of it.

-the therapy side of it.
-Everything that features, like all the people haven't done a count,
+Everything that features, like all the people, I haven't done a count, but I think there's over 30 people.

 5:37

-Does that include the ghosts?
-The ghosts or no?
+Does that include the ghosts or no?

 5:39

-Well I included the ghosts and the mariachi band as one.
-So you're probably, yeah, you're
+Well, I included the ghosts and the mariachi band as one.

-probably talking close to 40 then.
+So you're probably, yeah, you're probably talking close to 40 then.

 5:47